zeffii/BlenderSciViz/README.md

 Preliminary code for plotting data in Blender.

 ###What this project hopes to achieve?
-Provide a collection of scripts to show various ways to use the Blender python API called `bpy`.
+Show various ways in which the Blender Python API, called `bpy`, can be used to generate meshes, shaders and vector graphics.
 These examples are intended to help you code your own visualizations, and can be used on their own or combined.

 ###Useful code snippets